This post may contain affiliate links. For more information, read my disclosure policy.

 Do you love Oreos?
 This Cookies ‘n Cream Oreo Cake is FULL of chocolate and Oreo flavor.
 Dark Chocolate Cake filled with marshmallow buttercream and tons of Oreos!
 You’re going to learn how to make an Oreo cake in this post – and it’s amazing.
 (Also, the cake itself is egg- and dairy-free!)

 I can vouch for how good this cake is because I made it twice in a week.
 The first time, I was going to a party and just felt like making a cake.
 Normally I go with cookies or brownies for a party because they’re just easier, but I was totally craving cake.
-Normally when I crave cake I crave vanilla.
-So something must have been going on with my hormones because I really wanted a CHOCOLATE cake and I wanted Oreos too.
+Normally when I crave cake I crave vanilla but I really wanted a CHOCOLATE cake and I wanted Oreos too.

 I decided to make a rich, deep, dark chocolate cake using my favorite recipe and then sort of turn it into a giant Oreo by making a frosting that tastes like an Oreo filling.
 I also crammed in a bunch of Oreos because why not?

 Everyone raved about it and one of the girls there actually requested it for her birthday cake the following week.
-This cake is proven to be delicious and tested and taste like a giant Oreo!
+This is the BEST Oreo Cake Recipe – it’s proven to be delicious and tastes like a giant Oreo!

 How to make Oreo Cake